-In the fall of 2019, thirty-six New York City Department of Education high schools competed in the thirty-fifth annual MENTOR Moot Court Competition co-hosted by Fordham University School of Law and the Justice Resource Center.
+In the fall of 2020, twenty-eight New York City Department of Education high schools competed virtually in the thirty-sixth annual MENTOR Moot Court Competition co-hosted by Fordham University School of Law and the Justice Resource Center.
 Each team partnered with a law firm or legal organization to help the students prepare and develop oral arguments on constitutional questions of law.

-The two finalist teams, Townsend Harris High School and James Madison High School, competed at the Thurgood Marshall United States Courthouse on December 3, 2019.
-James Madison High School, coached by Cadwalader, Wickersham & Taft, was the 2019 MENTOR Moot Court champion team.
+The two finalist teams, Brooklyn Technical High School and James Madison High School competed virtually before a distinguished panel of judges on December 16, 2020.
+Brooklyn Technical High School, coached by Cahill Gordon & Reindel, LLP, was the 2020 MENTOR Moot Court champion team.